Have You Experienced the Power of Nostalgic Music? You Should!

 All through my life I have listened to the radio and there are some iconic songs that immediately take me back in time.

 My first memories are of Perry Como singing “Magic Moments”.
-I must have only been around 4 or 5 years old when I first heard it.
-But as soon as I hear that song I am transported back to a small house in South London where I spent the first 7 years of my life.
+I must have only been around four or five years old when I first heard it.
+But as soon as I hear that song I am transported back to a small house in South London where I spent the first seven years of my life.

 Many of my generation grew up with a Sunday lunchtime radio show called “Two Way Family Favourites”.
 This was a programme that linked families serving in the British forces overseas with their loved ones at home.

 As we listened we learned all about exotic sounding places such as BFPO (British Forces Posted Overseas), Canada, Hong Kong, Germany and Singapore.
 In my family, as many others, just the theme tune “With a Song in My Heart” conjures up the aroma of a roast dinner!

 Can you recall the first song you ever heard?
 I remember the first song played on the exciting new BBC Radio 1 when it launched in 1967, and I was just 13 years old.
 It was “Flowers in the Rain” by a group called The Move.
 This new radio station was developed to challenge the illegal pirate radio stations, beloved by the teenagers across Britain.

 Now the establishment, in the form of the BBC, had been forced to offer youngsters a station of their own and play the music they enjoyed.

 When you are a teenager, music is very important.
 As you go through the highs and lows of growing up, you collect songs along the way.
 The first time my heart was broken I listened to the Isley Brothers “It’s all in the Game” over and over again until my mother nearly went demented.